lettre/lettre/README.md

 Validate your DNS records.
 (DMARC, SPF, DKIM, MX) Verify your SSL/TLS certificates are setup properly. (ensure cert and bundled ca-certificates are current and valid, check file permissions)
 Determine if SSL and/or StarTLS are setup as required by remote hosts.
+Investigate if filtering, formatting, or filesize limits are causing messages to be lost by relays or remote hosts.

 ## Code of conduct